troykyo/dssloopholes.github.io/category/engagement/User as Stakeholder.md

 #### Burberry

 Burberry, a luxury fashion brand, launched the Art of the Trench campaign that invited users to share their photos wearing Burberry trench coats.
-This user-generated content initiative not only celebrated the brand's iconic product but also engaged consumers in the storytelling and promotion of the brand.
+This user-generated content initiative not only celebrated the brand's iconic product but also engaged users in the storytelling and promotion of the brand.

 #### Rent the Runway